 If Moses had written that himself, then what he said was an oxymoron (a saying that disproves itself)!

-So, we have concluded that although Moses was likely responsible for the books (and for compiling Genesis), the things that he said and did may have initially been written by a secretary, a scribe, or scribes.
+So, we have concluded that although Moses was likely responsible for the books (including the compilation of Genesis), the things that he said and did may have initially been written by a secretary, a scribe, or scribes.
 Perhaps it was Moses’ close assistant Joshua.
 For notice what was written at Joshua 24:26:

 ‘Then he [Joshua] wrote those words in The Scroll of the Laws of God.’